Excerpts from Jim Conrad's

 I think of yews as dense, soft-stemmed, evergreen gymnosperms people plant around their homes, then snip into boxy shapes.
 Yews produce succulent, red, pea-sized fruits, the seeds of which are considered poisonous.
 Therefore, when Roberto told me that yews grow at Joya de Hielo I was visualizing a low, green shrub.
-You can see me standing next to what turned up at the right..
+Below, you can see me standing next to what turned up:

 In that picture I'm standing next to the trunk of a Mexican Yew, TAXUS GLOBOSA.
 I'm there to show the trunk's size (and that look on my face is because of the cold).
 I'd never dreamed that a yew could be so big; and Roberto tells me that he knows where others much larger can be found.